 - You struggle to sleep prior to an important event;

-- Or you suffer from a specific sleep disorder like insomnia, restless leg syndrome, night terrors or sleepwalking.
+- Or you suffer from a specific sleep disorder like restless leg syndrome, night terrors or sleepwalking.

 The Power of a Good Night’s Rest

 Sleep is nature’s medicine.
 In fact, researchers have linked sleep deprivation with a variety of serious health consequences.
 Getting enough sleep has been shown to lower the risk of heart disease, stroke and diabetes, for instance.

 But poor sleep also affects our quality of life.
 It can contribute to:

 - Bad sleep can reduce the sex drive.